 - In December/January, all employees will receive an email from the District Registrar’s Office informing them of Employee and School Board Member Choice.
 In order to avoid scheduling conflicts for the upcoming year at the middle and high school level, employees are encouraged to go to the Employee and School Board Choice link and complete the online form no later than the deadline specified in the email.
 Students may not begin school until their status has been confirmed by the District Registrar’s Office.

-- Once an Employee and School Board Choice has been granted and your student begins attendance at the approved school, you can not utilize Employee Choice to change to another RSD2 school in that calendar year.
-You may always option to return to your zoned residential school or school district.
+- Once an Employee and School Board Choice placement has been granted and your student begins attendance at the approved school, you cannot utilize Employee Choice to change to another RSD2 school in that calendar year.
+You may always choose to return to your zoned residential school or school district.

 The rules of the South Carolina High School League determine eligibility for interscholastic athletics and activities for middle and high school students.
 There is an important change to the athletic procedures in Richland School District Two which affect athletic eligibility and transfers.
 Parents and students should be aware of these rules before applying for a Choice option.
 Any student who accepts a Choice program and participates in an athletic or extracurricular activity at the Choice school during the spring or summer (cheerleading tryouts, spring football practice, summer team camps) may have their eligibility affected.
 If you have questions regarding Choice and participation in interscholastic athletics and activities, please contact Cleveland Smith, Chief of Pupil Services Officer, at email@example.com. or you may consult with your school’s athletic director.
 Additionally, many eligibility concerns are addressed in the athletics frequently asked questions.